bmedicke/playlister/readme.md

 If there are more than 10 .mp4 files in the current directory it deletes as many files as necessary, starting with the lowest IDs.

+## installation

+* install youtube-dl
+* copy playlister to somewhere in your path and make sure it's executable
+* add the above mapping to ranger

 ## ranger integration

 Use this mapping to call it from within ranger.